310mc/https-310mc.github.io-tl/source/_posts/tropical/prologue.md

 {% bubble Kanata v2 %}
 lottery~ i like that idea.

-i am sure that none of us would like to stop this steady flow for ryuseitai right now, so i think that each of us feels a bit [unsure] if we are suitable for the role.
+i am sure that none of us would like to stop this steady flow for ryuseitai right now, so i think that each of us feels a bit [unsure] if we are suitable for the position.

 so let’s decide on who is next through [lottery], and [settle] on that~♪
 {% endbubble %}